reduxjs/redux/docs/advanced/AsyncActions.md

 ## Async Action Creators

 Finally, how do we use the synchronous action creators we [defined earlier](#synchronous-action-creators) together with network requests?
-The standard way to do it with Redux is to use the [redux-thunk middleware](https://github.com/gaearon/redux-thunk).
-We'll explain how middleware works in general [later](Middleware.md); for now, there is just one important thing you need to know: by using this specific middleware, an action creator can return a function instead an action object.
+The standard way to do it with Redux is to use the [Redux Thunk middleware](https://github.com/gaearon/redux-thunk).
+It comes in a separate package called `redux-thunk`.
+We’ll explain how middleware works in general [later](Middleware.md); for now, there is just one important thing you need to know: by using this specific middleware, an action creator can return a function instead an action object.
 This way, the function creator becomes a [thunk](https://en.wikipedia.org/wiki/Thunk).

 When a function creator returns a function, that function will get executed by the Redux Thunk middleware.
-This function doesn't need to be pure; it is thus allowed to have side effects, including executing asynchronous API calls.
-The function can also dispatch actions - like those synchronous actions we defined earlier.
+This function doesn’t need to be pure; it is thus allowed to have side effects, including executing asynchronous API calls.
+The function can also dispatch actions—like those synchronous actions we defined earlier.

 We can still define these special thunk action creators inside our `actions.js` file: